-Film Camera Review: A quick look review of the Konica II B, a well-built vintage 1951 35mm viewfinder film camera still running on strong today.
+A look back at the Konica II B, a well-built vintage 1951 35mm rangefinder film camera still running on strong today.

 This exquisitely ornate piece of photographic jewelry, the Konica II B, is a 35mm rangefinder film camera released by Konica, the oldest Japanese photographic company, in 1951.
 The model was part of the well-built series of fixed-lens, leaf-shuttered Konica 35mm rangefinder cameras that started off with the Konica (later known as the Konica I or Konica Standard) in 1950 and ended with the Konica IIIM in 1959.